-Poor Will's Almanack for the fourth week of Early Fall
+Poor Will's Almanack for the first week of Late Fall

-Poor Will's Almanack for the third week of Early Fall.
+Poor Will's Almanack for the third week of Middle Fall.

 It wasn’t that long ago that all the workings of the world were great mysteries.
 Since people didn’t know what kinds of forces made the weather, they gave equal weight to a regular rain shower and a shower of frogs (yes, there have been showers of frogs).
 Stories about amazing weather phenomena were popular not only because they were different, but because people couldn’t figure out at all why they were occurring.
 Some people… a lot of people… thought the unusual events were signs from heaven.